What is Eczema?

 - Scalp and cheeks rashes

-- Fluid release from rashes
+- Fluid released from rashes

 - Itchy rashes that may hamper sleep pattern